brunurd/RTFExporter/RTF-SYNTAX-REFERENCE.md

 \cf2Text

-cf1 -> all text after this will use the color font 1 of the table
+cf1 -> all text after this will use the color 1 of the table as foreground
-cf2 -> all text after this will use the color font 2 of the table
+cf2 -> all text after this will use the color 2 of the table as foreground

 notes: